 CONFIDENTIAL INFORMATION.
-Any information which is available to an employee only because of the employee's status as an employee of the county or its agencies and is not a matter of public knowledge or available to the public via request pursuant to the Illinois Freedom of Information Act, being 5 ILCS 140/1 et seq.
+Any information which that is available to an employee only because of the employee's that person's status as an employee of the county County or its agencies and not otherwise not a matter of public knowledge or available to the public via through a request pursuant to the Illinois Freedom of Information Act request. (, being 5 ILCS 140/1 et seq.)

-CONSTRUCTION.
-The process of building, altering, demolishing, making structural repairs or other capital improvements to public real property.
+CONSTRUCT/ON.
+The process of building, altering, demolishing, making structurally repairings or otherwise making capital improvements to public real property.